csabaiBio/study-material/README.md

-# study-material
+# Machine learning material

-A list of useful links, essays, lectures of machine learning research
+A list of useful links, essays, lectures of machine learning research: